oscarnewman/defer-if/readme.md

 2. Clone the forked repository to your local machine.
 3. Run `bun install` to install the dependencies.
 4. Make your changes or add new features, and ensure that your code follows the existing style and conventions.
-5. If you've added new functionality, update the README.md file with relevant information.
+5. If you've added new functionality, update the README.md file with relevant information and add tests.
 6. Run tests to ensure everything is working as expected.
 7. Commit your changes and push them to your forked repository.
 8. Create a pull request from your fork to the main repository with a clear and concise description of your changes.